pgosar/OOO_Pipeline/README.md

 - Information about renamings such as:
   * The specific hazard which caused the rename
   * The register name before and after the rename

+## Glossary
+- [**EPCS**](https://community.intel.com/t5/FPGA-Wiki/EPCS-Guide/ta-p/735919): Flash memory which can be used to configure the FPGA.
+This is not the only device which can configure the FPGA, however, We typically want our board to use this, rather than HPS configuration.
+To use this mode, it must be selected using the MSEL switches on the board (MSEL[4:0] = 5'b10010).
+SRAM hardware images are typically uploaded to the EPCS device via Quartus or the command line. (manual p.12)
+- **FPGA**: The field programmable gate array.
+A fabric which allows you to prototype and synthesize logic gates and circuits without burning them onto hardware. (manual p.13)
+- **HPS**: Hard Processor System.
+A traditional computer system (using a processor, RAM, cache, etc.) which exists on the same board as the FPGA and is highly integrated with it.
+They share an interconnect and many signals.
+However, many components on the board belong exclusively to either the FPGA or HPS.
+[Cornell's guide on the Cyclone-V HPS](https://people.ece.cornell.edu/land/courses/ece5760/DE1_SOC/HPS_INTRO_54001.pdf)
+- **JTAG**: Doesn't stand for anything.
+A standard for testing circuit designs.
+It allows you to connect debug pins to your circuit and view output information.
+It can also be used to directly program the FPGA chip.
+However, the data is volatile.
+Upload an image to the EPCS flash device for longer lasting storage.
+- **Switch Debouncing**: There is quite a bit of noise in analog circuitry.
+To smooth the data signal and prevent 'bouncing' of a signal between 1 and 0, an algorithm like the [Schmitt Trigger](https://en.wikipedia.org/wiki/Schmitt_trigger) is applied.